East Tennessee and Western North Carolina Railroad: History

 The ET&WNC continued operations of the standard gauge lines well after the narrow gauge closures.
 In 1952, the railroad sent a representative to the Southern Railway roundhouse in Asheville, North Carolina, to look for some new motive power.
 The representative was first offered Ks-1 2-8-0s #685 and #835, but he instead chooses engines #630 and #722 because they were in better condition.
 The 630 and 722 were renumbered to 207 and 208, respectively.
 They served the ET&WNC until December 8, 1967, when the Southern Railway traded two ALCo Rs-3s for the two Ks-1 locomotives to run in their new steam program along with Savannah & Atlanta #750 and Southern Railway 4501.
 The 630 is now at the Tennessee Valley Railroad Museum in Chattanooga, Tennessee, and the 722 is now at the Great Smoky Mountains Railroad in Bryson City, North Carolina.

 The Green Bay Packaging Company of Green Bay, Wisconsin, ultimately acquired the railroad properties and reorganized the company as the East Tennessee Railway (ETRY).
 Since 1996, the railroad has been owned by Genesee and Wyoming, an international operator of short line railroads, as part of its Rail Link group.
 The standard gauge line continued to operate switching operations in Johnson City for freight arriving via CSX and Norfolk Southern, until October 10, 2003.
 In 2012 removal of the remaining ten-mile section of the ET&WNC between Johnson City and Elizabethton began, as part of a Rails to Trail conversion project.
-The first seven miles were completed in August 2014, with the remaining three miles completed in August 2015.
+The first seven miles of the Tweetsie Trail were completed in September 2014, with the remaining three miles completed in August 2015.

 In 2016, Carter County began efforts to "extend" this trail to Roan Mountain by marking existing roads.
 For the most part, this extension does not follow the original ET&WNC right of way but does include a few more miles of the original roadbed along Old Railroad Grade Road.
 As a result, the East Tennessee Railway now operates very little trackage to serve the remaining industries around the Johnson City yard.